tecnickcom/farmhash64/README.md

 For more information please consult https://github.com/google/farmhash

 ## Getting Started

-This application is written in C language and it is C99 compatible.
+The reference code of this application is written in C language and includes wrappers for GO and Python.

-This project can be built using CMake.
 A wrapper Makefile is available to allows building the project in a Linux-compatible system with simple commands.
 All the artifacts and reports produced using this Makefile are stored in the *target* folder.